sdrap/FM_Lecture/docs/lecture/01-One-Period/012-arbitrage-pricing.md

 In other words, under a pricing measure the discounted expected value of each asset equals its present price.

-!!! note "Vector notation and equivalent formulations"
+!!! remark "Remark: Vector notation and equivalent formulations"

     For a vector of random variables $\boldsymbol{Z} = (Z^1, \ldots, Z^d)$ and a probability measure $Q$, we denote: